greywolve/calderwood-paper/src/04_design.md

 Client ID      String            The client where the command came from's ID.
 Client Seq     Long              The sequence number of client.

+Only UUID, Name, and Data are always required, the rest are optional.

 An example command in Clojure EDN:

 ```clojure